 Arguably, both luxury and premium are two of the most overused words in the marketing landscape.
 When you can have luxury and premium cars and watches, right down to luxury and premium biscuits, the words cease to have quite the impact that aspirational marketers might hope—and may mean even less to consumers.

-The DBA, the UK organisation that measures and rates the effectiveness of design in a range of categories by using commercial data to evaluate the success, announced the winners of its annual Design Effectiveness Awards.
+The Design Business Association, the UK organization that measures and rates the effectiveness of design in a range of categories by using commercial data to evaluate the success, announced the winners of its annual Design Effectiveness Awards, which included projects by leading design agencies.
+The ceremony, which was held in London on February 16, brought together 450 industry leaders, who received 62 gold, silver and bronze trophies, awarded by the association this year in 12 categories.